-On a standard pedal bike with training wheels, children are encouraged to pedal first and balance second.
-This can make the progression difficult when the training wheels are removed and the focus becomes balance first, pedalling second.
-When it is time for a child to move to a pedal bike, then those comfortable on balance bikes need only to learn how to pedal, a much easier progression.
+On a standard pedal bike with training wheels, children are encouraged to pedal first and balance second, making progression difficult when the training wheels are removed.
+When it is time for your child to move to a pedal bike, kids that are comfortable on balance bikes need only to learn how to pedal, a much more natural progression.

 Benefits of a Balance Bike

-Safety: In the early stages of learning to ride the balance bike if the child is unsure or lacking confidence, they can simply put their feet down when they need to.
+Safety: In the early stages of learning to ride a balance bike if your child is unsure or lacking confidence, they can put their feet down when they need to.
 No, not to chuck a tantrum, but to stabilise themselves.
-With a balance bike, your child can comfortably stand over the bike, allowing them to walk along standing over the bike to further improve their confidence before trying to ride it properly.
+With a balance bike, your child can comfortably stand over the bike, allowing them to walk along while standing over the bike to further improve their confidence!

 Confidence: Confidence is everything for children and having the ability to learn at their own pace is crucial.
 Riding a balance bike encourages children to master the basics first and progressively develop more advanced skills associated with riding a bike.

-Coordination: Riding a balance bike will improve a child’s coordination and fine motor skills which will carry over into other facets of life.
-Riding will help their depth perception, spatial awareness and overall physical abilities including strength, flexibility and mobility.
+Coordination: Riding a balance bike improves a child’s coordination and fine motor skills.
+Both of which are sure to carry over into other facets of life.
+Additionally, riding helps advance their depth perception, spatial awareness and overall physical abilities, including strength, flexibility and mobility.

-Basic Traffic Rules: Riding outside will teach children basic traffic rules like stopping for lights, looking for traffic and crossing the road.
-A mastery of these rules is essential before children can be left on their own to explore the world.
+Basic Traffic Rules: Riding outside with siblings, friends or parents teaches children basic traffic rules like stopping for lights, looking for traffic and crossing the road.
+Mastering these rules is essential before children can be left on their own to explore the world.

 Health: With the abundance of electronic devices at our disposal these days, it’s great for kids to seek out as many active pursuits as possible.
 Getting out for a daily ride on the balance bike is a great way to keep young children active!
 And as they see their progression, they are sure to want to ride, even more, win-win!
 Additionally, being outside is going them to keep going for the rest of the day.